PDConSec/vsc-print/doc/manual.md

 ## Customising the user interface

-You can control whether the print icon appears in the toolbar when you focus an editor pane.
+You can control whether the print and preview icons appear in the toolbar when you focus an editor pane.
 This setting is labelled `Editor Title Menu Button`.

 You can control whether the "Print" menu item appears at the top, bottom or nowhere on context menus using the `Editor Context Menu Item Position` setting.

-When the `Print and Close` setting is checked, printing something will automatically open the browser's Print dialog and then automatically close the browser after you either print or cancel.
-Turning this off will open the browser with the rendered document ready for inspection.
-If you then manually open the Print dialog, printing or cancelling it will not close the browser.

 ## Using a particular browser to print